lukiod/cosmo-hackathon/Readme.md

-# VoiceCode Academy: Voice-Operated Code Learning Platform
+# EchoVerse: Voice-Operated Code Learning Platform

-VoiceCode Academy is an innovative platform where users can learn coding through voice interactions.
+EchoVerse is an innovative platform where users can learn coding through voice interactions.
 Here's how we can leverage Cosmocloud to build this platform:

 1. User Authentication API
    - Implement secure signup and login using voice recognition